Rolls-Royce Motor Cars

-Rolls-Royce Motor Cars Limited is a British luxury automobile maker that has operated as a wholly owned subsidiary of BMW AG since 2003 - as the exclusive manufacturer of Rolls-Royce-branded motor cars.
+Rolls-Royce Motor Cars Limited is a British luxury automobile maker that has operated as a wholly owned subsidiary of BMW AG since 2003 - as the exclusive manufacturer of Rolls-Royce-badged motor cars.
 The company's administrative and production headquarters are located at the 42 acre Goodwood plant, close to Goodwood Estate in West Sussex, England, United Kingdom.

-From 1906 to 2003, motor cars were manufactured and marketed under the Rolls-Royce brand by Rolls-Royce Limited and Rolls-Royce Motors.
+From 1906, motor cars were manufactured and marketed under the Rolls-Royce marque by Rolls-Royce Limited until 1973, and Rolls-Royce Motors from 1973 until 2003.
 The Rolls-Royce Motor Cars subsidiary of BMW AG has no direct relationship to Rolls-Royce-branded vehicles produced before 2003, other than having briefly supplied components and engines.
-The Bentley Motors Limited subsidiary of Volkswagen AG is the direct successor to Rolls-Royce Motors and various other predecessor entities that produced Rolls-Royce and Bentley branded cars between the foundation of each company and 2003, when the BMW-controlled entity started producing cars under the Rolls-Royce brand.
+The Bentley Motors Limited subsidiary of Volkswagen AG is the direct successor to Rolls-Royce Motors and various other predecessor entities that produced Rolls-Royce and Bentley-badged cars between the foundation of each company and 2003, when the BMW-controlled entity started producing cars under the Rolls-Royce name.

-The BBC called Rolls-Royce "probably one of the most recognised icons in the world", and that "the name Rolls-Royce entered the English language as a superlative."
+The BBC called Rolls-Royce "probably one of the most recognised icons in the world", and said that "the name Rolls-Royce entered the English language as a superlative."

-The company's line of vehicles includes the Phantom, the top-of-the-line four-door saloon first offered in 2003 - as of January 2025, it is offered in two lengths; the smaller Ghost four-door saloon - also offered in two lengths; the Cullinan SUV, and the Spectre coupé.
-The last being Rolls-Royce's first electric car.
+The company's line of vehicles includes the Phantom, the top-of-the-line four-door saloon first offered in 2003 and, as of January 2025, offered in two lengths; the smaller Ghost four-door saloon, also offered in two lengths; the Cullinan SUV; and the Spectre coupé, which is Rolls-Royce's first electric car.